kmonad/kmonad/doc/installation.md

 Currently the process ends with an error, however only after the compilation and documentation-generation have been completed.
-If you look through output of `nix` you will see the paths it mentions and find both the binary and the documentation.
+If you look through output of `nix` you will see the paths it mentions and can find both the binary and the documentation.
 Perhaps someone more well-versed with `nix` can help me fix this issue.